 - Think you’ve been sent one of these messages?

 Don't worry – just remember:

 - Don't click on links unless you're 100% sure they're genuine.

 - Think about whether the sender would contact you in this way – most companies won't ask you to confirm bank details over text message.

-- Remember the advice “If it looks too good to be true it probably is”.
+- Remember that if it looks too good to be true, it probably is.

-- Forward the message on to 37726 free of charge so your mobile phone provider can investigate and act.
+- Forward the message to 7726 for free so your mobile phone provider can investigate and act.

 Need more information about staying safe online?
 Check out our Privacy and Security hub.